 Mamais is the busiest between June and September.
 But it is much quieter during the cooler months.
 So depending on when you go to Mamaia, it will definitely have a different vibe.

-There are many more things to do in Constanta (mainly museums) besides the attractions mentioned in the itinerary.
-If you are spending another day in spend Constanta, here are a few more things to see (see blue pins on the map):
+There are many more things to see in Constanta (mainly museums) besides the attractions mentioned in the itinerary.
+If you are spending another day in spend Constanta, here are a few more places to check out (see blue pins on the map):

-- Constanta Art Museum – see over 7,500 Romanian contemporary art pieces (paintings, ceramics, upholstery furniture, etc.) spanning two buildings.
+- Muzeul de Artă din Constanța (The Art Museum of Constanța) (10am-6pm; closed Mondays & Tuesdays; 15 lei) – see over 7,500 Romanian contemporary art pieces (paintings, ceramics, upholstery furniture, etc.) spanning two buildings.

-- Muzeul de Arta Populara (Constanta Folk Art Museum) – learn about Romanian folk art by seeing over 16,000 ethnographic exhibits including folk costumes, jewellery, household items and more.
+- Muzeul de Arta Populara (Constanta Folk Art Museum) (10am-6pm; closed Mondays & Tuesdays; 15 lei) – learn about Romanian folk art by seeing over 16,000 ethnographic exhibits including folk costumes, jewellery, household items and more.

-- Ion Jalea Sculpture Museum – be in awe of the marble and bronze sculptures created by Ion Jalea, a well-known Romanian sculptor who completed many masterpieces with only his right arm.
+- Muzeul de Sculptură Ion Jalea (Ion Jalea Sculpture Museum) (10am-6pm; closed Mondays & Tuesdays; 15 lei)- be in awe of the marble and bronze sculptures created by Ion Jalea, a well-known Romanian sculptor who completed many masterpieces with only his right arm.

 The food along the Black Sea coast is phenomenal!
 Expect a lot of seafood options in Constanta and Mamaia.
 Moreover, many restaurants have al fresco dining options where you can people-watch or sit by the beach.

-- Cherhana Pontica – if you are super hungry, get a seafood platter for two at this beachfront restaurant.
+- Cherhana Pontica (11-12am) – if you are super hungry, get a seafood platter for two at this beachfront restaurant at Mamaia.

-- Terasa Cetate Mamaia – lots of seafood options, including Black Sea mussels, at this affordable Romanian restaurant.
+- Terasa Cetate Mamaia (10am-10pm) – lots of seafood options at this affordable Romanian restaurant, including Black Sea mussels.

-- Nikos Greek Taverna Cazino Mamaia – the same Greek restaurant in Constanta but in Mamaia.
+- Nikos Greek Taverna Cazino Mamaia (11:30am-11pm) – the same Greek restaurant in Constanta but in Mamaia.

 I hope you will add Constanta to your solo Romania itinerary.
 I highly recommend this affordable city with vibrant energy.